physcodestyle/official-website/src/content/news/2018-12-23-specialnost-perevodchik.en.md

 type: 'news'
 aim: 'all'
-title: 'Second degree-translator in the field of professional communication' 'description: 'Second education in the specialty-translator in the field of professional communication' 'images:
+title: 'Second degree-translator in the field of professional communication'
+description: 'Second education in the specialty-translator in the field of professional communication'
+images:
   - src: '/images/specialnost-perevodchik.jpg'
     alt: 'Translator in professional communication'
     type: 'image'